Asabeneh/React-For-Everyone/readme.md

 ## Component

+A react application is an aggregation of components.
+A react component is small reusable code which is responsible for one part of the application UI.
 React can help us to build reusable components.
 The following diagram shows different components.
 All the components have different border colors.
-Have different component means we assemble them together to create an application.
+In react we assemble different components together to create an application.

 Components can be:

-- Functional Component
+- Functional Component / Presentational Component / stateless component
-- Class Component
+- Class Component / Container Component/ State full component

+The above classifications of components does not work for the latest version of react but it is good to know the former definition and how the previous versions work.

 ![components](./images/components.png)

-So, let us change all the JSX we change to components.
+So, let us change all the JSX  to components.
 Components in react are functions which return a JSX.
 Component name should start with an uppercase and if the name is two word name we use CamelCase.

 ```js
 // JSX element, header